Store Hours

 Location

-Read your seed envelope for the best info on how to grow spring flowers, fruits, and vegetables — indoors or outdoors.
+The best source of info is the seed envelope your garden-to-be came in.
+It's key to successfully growing fruits, veggies, and spring flowers — indoors or outdoors.
 Requirements vary with each seed type.
 Some seeds should only be planted indoors, and your seed envelope will tell you that, too.
-For more details, check out how to start your garden from seeds.
+You'll be a pro at planting seeds in no time.

-Before you plant, make sure that the soil is healthy, your plant will have the right amount of sun, and it's warm enough outside.
-Check your seed packet to see if it likes shade, partial sun, or full sun, as well as what time of year it should be planted.
+Before you plant, make sure that the soil is healthy, it's warm enough outside, and your plant will have the right amount of sun.
+Check your seed package to see if it likes partial sun, shade, or full sun, as well as what time of year it should be planted.
 Space your plants as described for best results so your plant babies have room to flourish.

 Plant Hardiness Zones Explained

 For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
 For best results, choose plants in your zone number or less.
 In other words, a Zone 5 garden can support plants listed as Zones 1–5.
-You can plant seeds indoors roughly a month before you can plant them outside, or direct sow.
+The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
 Read your seed packet for details.
-If you start them later than recommended, it's not ideal, but it should even out as time passes.
+If you start plants later than recommended, it's not ideal, but it should even out as time passes.

 Gardening in Your Growing Zone